Fatpandac/fuck_cqooc/README.md

 > 🥁 We don't need no education
 > 🎹 We don't need no thought control
 > 🎸 No dark sarcasm in the classroom
-> 🎙️ We don't need no substitute teacher
+> 🎙️ Teacher, leave those kids alone